njrhodes/ODA/README.md

 devtools::install_github("njrhodes/ODA",ref='main')
 ```

-Warning: The full use of this package requires a valid licensed copy of the MegaODA suite.
-To obtain a valid licensed copy, the user is referred to the [ODA Journal](https://www.odajournal.com/).
+UPDATE (2020-12-06): MegaODA.exe is now freely available and included in the package.
+Users should install the latest version of the ODA package.
+The full use of this package requires that the MegaODA suite is located in the proper installation directory.
+For more information about ODA, the user is referred to the [ODA Journal](https://www.odajournal.com/).

 Warning: MegaODA.exe is only supported on Intel Processors at this time.